keriganmarketing/mexicobeachsales/public/plugins/wp-mail-smtp/readme.txt

 WP Mail SMTP plugin includes many different SMTP setup options:

+1. SMTP.com <strong>(Recommended)</strong>
+2. Pepipost SMTP <strong>(Recommended)</strong>
+3. Sendinblue SMTP
-1. Mailgun SMTP
+4. Mailgun SMTP
-2. SendGrid SMTP
+5. SendGrid SMTP
-3. Gmail SMTP
+6. Gmail SMTP
-4. Microsoft SMTP (Outlook.com and Office 365) <a href="https://wpmailsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion&utm_content=readme" rel="friend">[Pro]</a>
+7. Microsoft SMTP (Outlook.com and Office 365) <a href="https://wpmailsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion&utm_content=readme" rel="friend">[Pro]</a>
-5. Amazon SES SMTP <a href="https://wpmailsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion&utm_content=readme" rel="friend">[Pro]</a>
+8. Amazon SES SMTP <a href="https://wpmailsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion&utm_content=readme" rel="friend">[Pro]</a>
-4. All Other SMTP
+9. All Other SMTP

 For all options, you can specify the "from name" and "email address" for outgoing emails.

 Instead of having users use different SMTP plugins and workflows for different SMTP providers, we decided to bring it all in one.
 This is what makes WP Mail SMTP, the best SMTP solution for WordPress.

+= SMTP.COM =

+SMTP.com is a recommended transactional email service.

+With over 22 years of email delivery expertise, SMTP.com has been around for almost as long as email itself.
+They are known among internet providers as one of the most reliable senders on the internet.

+Their easy integration process lets you start sending emails in minutes and benefit from years of experience.
+SMTP.com provides users 50,000 free emails the first 30 days.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-smtp-com-mailer-in-wp-mail-smtp" rel="friend">SMTP.com documentation</a> for more details.

+= Pepipost SMTP =

+Pepipost is a recommended transactional email service.

+Every month they delivers over 8 billion emails from 20,000+ customers.

+Their mission is to reliably send emails in the most efficient way and at the most disruptive pricing ever.
+Pepipost provides users 30,000 emails the first 30 days.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-pepipost-mailer-in-wp-mail-smtp/" rel="friend">Pepipost documentation</a> for more details.

+= Sendinblue SMTP =

+They serve 80,000+ growing companies around the world and send over 30 million emails each day.

+Their email deliverability experts are constantly at work optimizing the reliability and speed of their SMTP infrastructure.
+Sendinblue provides users 300 free emails per day.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sendinblue-mailer-in-wp-mail-smtp/" rel="friend">Sendinblue documentation</a> for more details.

 = Mailgun SMTP =

 Mailgun SMTP is a popular SMTP service provider that allows you to send large quantities of emails.
-They allow you to send your first 10,000 emails for free every month.
+They provide 5,000 free emails per month for 3 months.

 WP Mail SMTP plugin offers a native integration with MailGun.
 All you have to do is connect your Mailgun account, and you will improve your email deliverability.

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-mailgun-mailer-in-wp-mail-smtp/" rel="friend">Mailgun documentation</a> for more details.

+= SendGrid SMTP =

+SendGrid has a free SMTP plan that you can use to send up to 100 emails per day.
+With our native SendGrid SMTP integration, you can easily and securely set up SendGrid SMTP on your WordPress site.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sendgrid-mailer-in-wp-mail-smtp/" rel="friend">SendGrid documentation</a> for more details.

 = Gmail SMTP =